-- (r) Pervious Area: A pervious surface is a surface that allows the percolation of water into the underlying soil.
-Pervious surfaces include grass, mulched groundcover, planted areas, vegetated roofs, permeable paving as well as porches and decks erected on pier foundations that maintain the covered lot surface's water permeability. - (s) Placemaking: As both an overarching idea and a hands-on approach for improving a neighborhood, city, or region, placemaking inspires people to collectively reimagine and reinvent public spaces as the heart of every community.
+- specific requirements including, but not limited to, architecture, height, setbacks, use, open space, landscaping, historic preservation, floor area ratio, parking, public improvements, access, stormwater, etc. In the instance of conflicting requirements, the stricter shall apply. - (o) Pervious Area: A pervious surface is a surface that allows the percolation of water into the underlying soil.
+Pervious surfaces include grass, mulched groundcover, planted areas, vegetated roofs, permeable paving as well as porches and decks erected on pier foundations that maintain the covered lot surface's water permeability. - (p) Placemaking: As both an overarching idea and a hands-on approach for improving a neighborhood, city, or region, placemaking inspires people to collectively reimagine and reinvent public spaces as the heart of every community.
 Strengthening the connection between people and the places they share, placemaking refers to a collaborative process by which we can shape our public and private realm in order to maximize shared value.
 More than just promoting better urban design, placemaking facilitates creative patterns of use, paying particular attention to the physical, cultural, and social identities that define a place and support its ongoing evolution.
-With community-based participation at its center, an effective placemaking process capitalizes on a local community's assets, inspiration, and potential, and it results in the creation of quality public spaces that contribute to people's health, happiness, and well-being. - (t) Public Improvements: Any drainage facility, roadway, parkway, pedestrian way, off-street parking area, lot improvements, sidewalk, bike lane, park, public facility, pedestrian crossing, boulevard or other facility which benefits the public. - (u) Residential Density: Measured in dwelling units per gross acre.
-Maximum densities determine the number of apartment, townhome, condominium or other multifamily units allowed. - (v) Walkability: A measure of how well streets are designed to incorporate pedestrian scale elements and to create equal access for pedestrians.
+With community-based participation at its center, an effective placemaking process capitalizes on a local community's assets, inspiration, and potential, and it results in the creation of quality public spaces that contribute to people's health, happiness, and well-being. - (q) Public Improvements: Any drainage facility, roadway, parkway, pedestrian way, off-street parking area, lot improvements, sidewalk, bike lane, park, public facility, pedestrian crossing, boulevard or other facility which benefits the public. - (r) Residential Density: Measured in dwelling units per gross acre.
+Maximum densities determine the number of single-family, apartment, townhome, condominium or other units allowed. - (s) Walkability: A measure of how well streets are designed to incorporate pedestrian scale elements and to create equal access for pedestrians.
 A walkable area has health, environmental, and economic benefits.
 It keeps pedestrians interested, safe and engaged with the built environment around them.
-With community-based participation at its center, an effective placemaking process capitalizes on a local community's assets, inspiration, and potential, and it results in the creation of quality public spaces that contribute to people's health, happiness, and well-being. - (w) Workforce Housing: A dwelling unit, with regard to a unit for sale, which costs less than 120 percent of the median price of the single-family homes sold the previous year in the Orange County metropolitan area; and with regard to a unit for rent, one which rents monthly for less than 120 percent of the median monthly cost of similar sized units for the previous year in the Orange County metropolitan area, and for which the purchaser's or renter's income or combined family income does not exceed 120 percent of the median family income for the Orange County metropolitan area.
+With community-based participation at its center, an effective placemaking process capitalizes on a local community's assets, inspiration, and potential, and it results in the creation of quality public spaces that contribute to people's health, happiness, and well-being.

+(t) Workforce Housing: A dwelling unit, with regard to a unit for sale, which costs less than 120 percent of the median price of the single-family homes sold the previous year in the Orange County metropolitan area; and with regard to a unit for rent, one which rents monthly for less than 120 percent of the median monthly cost of similar sized units for the previous year in the Orange County metropolitan area, and for which the purchaser's or renter's income or combined family income does not exceed 120 percent of the median family income for the Orange County metropolitan area.